apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Opinion: The irony of SBF’s sentencing**
+**Are allergies making you feel sick?
+Here’s how to find out**

-You can read more about it [here](https://www.cnn.com/2024/03/27/opinions/sam-bankman-fried-sentencing-crypto-fischer/index.html).
+You can read more about it [here](https://www.cnn.com/2024/03/27/health/spring-allergies-pollen-wellness/index.html).

 ## Requirements
 - Python 3.8